leader, jazz pianist

 Since the story is set in India, adding a few Indian cultural

-elements for authenticity such as introducing some villagers dressed in
+elements for authenticity such as introducing some villagers

 traditional Indian clothes and adding a few songs with Indian